Will Reichard

 Will Reichard (born January 9, 2001) is an American professional football placekicker for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide, where he became the all-time NCAA Division I FBS scoring leader.
+He played college football for the Alabama Crimson Tide, becoming the all-time NCAA Division I FBS scoring leader.

 Early life

 Reichard was born on January 9, 2001, and grew up in Hoover, Alabama.
 Starting in 6th grade, he attended Kohl's Kicking Camps each year and was eventually their number one ranked kicker and number two ranked punter.
 He attended Hoover High School in his hometown, and made 27-of-29 career field goal attempts and was perfect on extra points, making all 109 attempts.
 As a senior, Reichard was named to the USA Today All-USA high school football team and played in the Under Armour All-America Game.
 The nation's top kicker according to ESPN, he received scholarship offers from Auburn, LSU, Oklahoma, Alabama, Oregon, and Georgia, committing to Alabama.